Firefighters rescue driver stuck in flood water

-Government flood warnings have been issued for the River Mole at Brockham and Pixham, the Kidbrooke Stream and River Medway near Forest Row, and the River Teise and Lesser Teise between Horsmonden and Claygate.
+Government flood warnings were put in place for the River Mole at Brockham and Pixham, the Kidbrooke Stream and River Medway near Forest Row, and the River Teise and Lesser Teise between Horsmonden and Claygate.

-They are also in place on the River Adur near Shermanbury, the Cuckmere and Bull Rivers at Hellingly, Horsebridge, and Alfriston, and the River Ouse near Haywards Heath, Newick, and Mount Pleasant.
+They were also in place on the River Adur near Shermanbury, the Cuckmere and Bull Rivers at Hellingly, Horsebridge, and Alfriston, and the River Ouse near Haywards Heath, Newick, and Mount Pleasant.

 On Friday morning, BBC Radio Surrey reporter Adrian Harms reported that the River Mole had "spilled out" near Old School Lane in Brockham.